 Jill Wohl has been involved in school reform and Local School Council governance for almost a decade.
-She has public policy experience in early care and education, multilingual and multicultural education and special needs advocacy.
-Jill is a graduate of NYC publid schools and is the secretary of Raise Your Hand.
+She has public policy experience in early education, bilingualism/biliteracy and children with disabilities.
+Jill is a proud CPS parent and graduate of NYC public schools, where her father served on a democratically elected school board.

 June Coutre serves on numerous boards in Chinatown, including the Ping Tom Advisory Board, the Chinatown Public Library Advisory Board and the Pan Asian Advisory Board.
 She is on the LSC at her daughter’s school, Haines Elementary.